i-Funmi/Prosper-Loan-Predictions/README.md

 ## Key Insights for Presentation

-For the presentation, I would be focusing on the variables that influenced loan status either singly or when paired with other variables.
+For the presentation, I focused on the variables that influenced loan status either singly or when paired with other variables.
-I would start by introducing my main variable of interest- loan status, its distribution across the dataset and take it down to single factors that influenced it down to mutiple factors.
+I started by introducing my main variable of interest- loan status, its distribution across the dataset and took it down to single factors that influenced it down to mutiple factors.

 I started with a bar plot exploring the distribution of the loan status as a categorical variable, then I presented a histogramic distribution of loan amount; the numerical variable of interest.
 I then moved to the exploration of the distribution of loan amount against loan status, then distribution of another variable strongly correlated with loan amount- BorrowerAPR.
 I tweaked my visualization a little by resetting the orders of the plots and figure sizes of loan amount against loan status and APR against loan status.

 I then used two plots from part 1 exploration to depict the relationship between loan status, loan amount, investment amount and income range variables.

+## Conclusion: